From Here on OUT: Synopsis

 After years of failed attempts, aging gay writer Jimmy Randall (Terry Ray) finally sells his show Guy Dubai: International Gay Spy to the 18 year-old President of the tiny, financially strapped cable network Here TV with the deal breaking proviso that Jimmy must hire an openly gay leading man.

-With a non-existent budget, that “proviso” was the easiest thing on Jimmy’s to do list when he casts breathtakingly sexy and talented Sam Decker (T.J.
-Hoban) – except Sam is secretly straight.
+With a non-existent budget, that 'proviso' was the easiest item on Jimmy’s to-do list when he casts the breathtakingly sexy and talented Sam Decker (T.J.
+Hoban) – but Sam, unbeknownst to the network, is secretly straight.
 To keep from losing their jobs, Jimmy and Sam must pretend to be an unlikely but believable couple as they, a sweet but slutty pool boy (Adrian Gonzalez), a diva maid / actress wannabe (Suzanne Whang), the teenage network president (Austin Robert Miller), and his domineering nanny / receptionist (Juliet Mills), along with a ridiculously hot office assistant (Michael Lanham), struggle every week to make a new television show ... and in the process, a new family.